afterpay/sdk-android/docs/getting-started/cash-app-pay.md

 }
 ```

-or with the async version of it:
+Example of the asynchronous version of the suspending function:

 ``` kotlin
 Afterpay.signCashAppOrderAsync(token) { cashAppData ->